megalodon-chess/server/docs/index.md

 There is currently no official server for Sharktest.

-The Megalodon team will start hosting a server on March 29, 2021.
+The Megalodon team will start hosting a server on April 5, 2021.

 [client]: https://github.com/megalodon-chess/sharktest/blob/main/src/client.py